hifi-finance/docs/protocol/technical-reference/core/chainlink-operator.md

 Requirements:

-- The feed must have been previously set.
+- The feed must be set.
 - The price returned by the oracle cannot be zero.

 #### Parameters